-Since, the aerospace supply chain is growing, which may result in new opportunities for SMEs that may respond quicker and invest in new technology.
-One solution is through robotic automation.
+Since, the aerospace supply chain is growing, which may result in new opportunities for small and medium companies (SMEs) that invest in new technology.
+One key solution is through automated robots.

 Some of the most common applications perform by robotics are:

 Robots are reliable because they are very precise and accurate in welding.
 Robotic welding is widely used for their repeatability, tight tolerance and rigidity that is the main concern of the aerospace industry.